-Are they endangered species? □Yes ⊠No Please indicate the species involved (Maximum number of characters 1000) Mouse, Rat, Macaque NON-EU COUNTRIES Does your research involve non-EU countries? ⊠Yes □No Currently: Argentina, Australia, Canada, China, Israel, Japan, Norway, Swit USA. tzerland, Turkey, Do you plan to use local resources (e.g. animal and/or human tissue samples, genetic material, live animals, human remains, materials of historical value, endangered fauna or flora samples, etc.)? ∐Yes ⊠No Do you plan to import any material - including personal data - from non-EU countries into the EU? □No If you consider importing data, please also complete the section "Protection of Personal Data" [Box 4].
-Specify material and countries involved (Maximum number of characters allowed Data (e.g. cell morphologies, results from experiments) from all countries I data will not as a rule include personal data.
-Data from non-partner institution by data sharing agreements, which will be subject to ethical vetting as described document. isted abo covered Do you plan to export any material - including personal data -from the EU to non-EU countries? ⊠Yes □No If you consider exporting data, please also complete the section "Protection of Personal Data" [Box 4].
+Are they vertebrates? ⊠Yes □No Are they non-human primates? ⊠Yes □No Are they genetically modified? ⊠Yes □No Are they cloned farm animals? □Yes ⊠No Are they endangered species? □Yes ⊠No Please indicate the species involved (Maximum number of characters 1000) Mouse, Rat, Macaque NON-EU COUNTRIES Does your research involve non-EU countries? ⊠Yes □No Currently: Argentina, Australia, Canada, China, Israel, Japan, Norway, Switzerland, Tu rkey, USA.
+Do you plan to use local resources (e.g. animal and/or human tissue samples, genetic material, live animals, human remains, materials of historical value, endangered fauna or flora samples, etc.)? ∏Yes ⊠No Do you plan to import any material - including personal data - from non-EU countries into the EU? ⊠Yes □No If you consider importing data, please also complete the section "Protection of Personal Data" [Box 4].
+Specify material and countries involved (Maximum number of characters allowed: 1000 )) Data (e.g. cell morphologies, results from experiments) from all countries listed above as a rule include personal data.
+Data from non-partner institutions will be covere agreements, which will be subject to ethical vetting as described in the main documents. ed by data sharing Do you plan to export any material - including personal data -from the EU to non-EU countries? ⊠Yes □No If you consider exporting data, please also complete the section "Protection of Personal Data" [Box 4].
 Specify material and countries involved (Maximum number of characters allowed: 1000) The HBP Platforms will be accessible to users outside the EU.
 Use of data will be subject to data use agreements, which will be subject to ethical vetting as described in the main document.
-If your research involves low and/or lower middle income countries, are benefits-sharing measures foreseen? □Yes ⊠No Could the situation in the country put the individuals taking part in the research at risk? □Yes ⊠No ENVIRONMENT PROTECTION vi - Directive 2001/18/EC vii - Directive 2009/41/EC viii - Regulation EC No 1946/2003 ix Directive 2008/56/EC x - Council Directive 92/43/EEC xi - Council Directive 79/409/EEC xii - Council Regulation EC No 338/97
+If your research involves low and/or lower middle income countries, are benefits-sharing measures foreseen? □Yes ⊠No Could the situation in the country put the individuals taking part in the research at risk? □Yes ⊠No

+ENVIRONMENT PROTECTION

+vi - Directive 2001/18/EC

+vii - Directive 2009/41/EC

+viii - Regulation EC No 1946/2003

+ix Directive 2008/56/EC

+x - Council Directive 92/43/EEC

+xi - Council Directive 79/409/EEC

+xii - Council Regulation EC No 338/97

-Does your research involve the use of elements that may cause harm to the environment, to animals or plants?
+Does your research involve the use of elements that may cause harm to the environment, to animals or plants? □Yes ⊠No

-Does your research deal with endangered fauna and/or flora and/or humans, including research staff?
+Does your research deal with endangered fauna and/or flora and/or protected ☐Yes ☐No areas?

-Does your research involve the use of elements that may cause harm to protected areas?
+Does your research involve the use of elements that may cause harm to humans, including research staff? ☐Yes ☐No

 DUAL USE

 Does your research have the potential for military applications? ⊠Yes □No

 MISUSE

-Does your research have the potential for malevolent/criminal/terrorist abuse? ⊠Yes □No
+Does your research have the potential for malevolent/criminal/terrorist abuse? \( \subseteq Yes \subseteq No

 OTHER ETHICS ISSUES

 Are there any other ethics issues that should be taken into consideration?
 Please specify ⊠Yes □No

 Maximum number of characters 1000

-Table 25: HBP's EU Research Ethics Questionnaire
+Issues of mission creep - see main text of document for discussion.